kylethielk/DailyOje/README.md

 ##Demo

-There is a loginless and stateless demo [available here].
+There is a loginless and stateless demo [available here](http://kylethielk.github.io/DailyOje).

 ##Screens